 What was the Yule concerned with, as a religious celebration?
 As a matter of fact, we do not know exactly.
 Yet as I will show in this little article, Yule includes many mythological features that may throw some light on what our ancestors were up to during Yule.
 What they actually may have celebrated: the Rebirth of the Sun Goddess, the liberation from the Rule of Death and the Powers of the Underworld, the celebration of Thor, who is to protect us from these powers, and the celebration of the ancestral Mothers who will guide us through the time of darkness into the new Sun cycle.
 (Source)

-To make a seasonal smudge stick, you bundle herbs together, tie them with string, and allow them to dry out, ready to be burn later.
+To make a seasonal smudge stick, you bundle herbs together, tie them with string, and allow them to dry out, ready to be burned later.

-Plants such as evergreen juniper, pine, fir, balsam, and cedar can be mix with other scents you find appealing.
+Plants such as evergreen juniper, pine, fir, balsam, and cedar can be mixed with other scents you find appealing.
 One of the best combinations is rosemary, pine, fir, and juniper.

 Create a purification spell or ritual not only with yourself but mainly with others.
-As you do this, everyone can come bringing a good intention and good positive energy.
+As you do this, everyone can come bringing good intentions and good positive energy.

 Light a white candle in the middle of your circle and as everyone’s standing, before they are seated, smudge everyone.
 Smudge the bottom of their feet too, to make sure they have a good connection to mother Earth.

-Get more people involved in this as you can, the more, the merrier.
-Make sure you do use a Yule smudge that has some pine or pine scent in it.
+Get as many people involved in this as you can, the more, the merrier.
+Make sure you use a Yule smudge that has some pine or pine scent in it.
 It could be herbs resin, smudge wands or just insense.
-Make sure that you do smudge everyone head to toe.
+Make sure that you do smudge everyone from head to toe.

-As you do smudge it, each person says a blessing to them and make sure they respond with opening themselves to receiving the blessings and open themselves to purification.
+As you do smudge it, each person says a blessing to them and make sure they respond by opening themselves to receiving the blessings and opening themselves to purification.
 Standing or sitting, holding hands and going in a clockwise motion, let everyone speak out, something that they are grateful for.
 Repeat this pattern while going in a circle until it comes to an end.

 Then everyone should quietly sit for a simple meditation with some holiday music or some seasonal music to lift the spirits.
 Close the circle going counterclockwise and everyone saying thank you.